iscc/iscc-specs/docs/specification.md

 ### Blockchain Registry

 A well known, decentralized, open, and public registry for canonical discoverability of ISCC identified content is of great value.
 For this reason it is RECOMMENDED to register ISCC identifiers on the open `iscc` data-stream of the [Content Blockchain](https://content-blockchain.org/).
 For details please refer to the [ISCC-Stream specification](https://coblo.github.io/cips/cip-0003-iscc/) of the Content Blockchain.

+## ISCC Embedding

+Embedding ISCC codes into content is only RECOMMENDED if it does not ceate a side effect.
+We call it a side effect if embedding an ISCC code modifies the content to such an extent, that it yields a different ISCC code.

+Side effects will depend on the combination of ISCC components that are to be embedded.
+A Meta-ID can always be embedded without side effect because it does not depend on the content itself.
+Content-ID and Data-ID may not change if embedded in larger media objects.
+Instance-IDs cannot easily be embedded as they will inevitably have a side effect on the post-embedding Instance-ID without special processing.

+Applications MAY embed ISCC codes that have side effects if they specify a procedure by which the embedded ISCC codes can be stripped in such a way that the stripped content will yield the original embedded ISCC codes.

+!!! example "ISCC Embedding"

+    We are able to embed the following combination of components from the [markdown version](https://github.com/coblo/iscc-specs/edit/master/docs/specification.md) of this document into the document itself because adding or removing them has no side effect:

+    **ISCC**: 11VabjiTpcGGJ-1HUg6wkr9vCvu

 ## ISCC URI Scheme